Survivors recount deadly Georgia and Alabama tornados - NewsBreak

 As tornadoes hit, survivors hid in tubs, shipping container

-MARBURY, Ala.
-(AP) — An Alabama engine mechanic took refuge in a shipping container as a tornado from a violent storm decimated his shop and killed two of his neighbors along its destructive path across Alabama and Georgia.
-The harrowing stories of David Hollon and other survivors of Thursday’s...
+MARBURY, Ala. — An Alabama engine mechanic took refuge in a shipping container as a tornado from a violent storm decimated his shop and killed two of his neighbors along its destructive path across Alabama and Georgia.
+The harrowing stories of David Hollon and other survivors of Thursday’s storm...

 Dozen of cats abandoned along I-75 in Florida